jantobola/DDEngine/README.md

 DDEngine
 ========

-Lightweight graphics engine based on Directx11, DirectXTK, CEGUI, AntTweakBar.
+DDEngine is a lightweight graphics engine based on Directx11 and uses 3rd party libraries such as DirectXTK, CEGUI, AntTweakBar.

 This engine is not a game engine.
 The main purpose of this engine is to test CG algorithms quickly and easily.